avaframe/AvaFrame/docs/moduleAna4Stats.rst

 probAna is used to derive simple probability maps for a set of simulations for one avalanche track.
 These maps show for each point in space the probability for a chosen parameter to exceed a given threshold.
-For example, it is possible to compute the probability map of an avalanche to exceed a peak pressure of 1kPa, but is also possible to chose other parameters and threshold values.
+For example, it is possible to compute the probability map of an avalanche to exceed a peak pressure of 1kPa, but it is also possible to chose other result variables and threshold values.

 A set of multiple avalanche simulations is required to generate these maps.
 The simulations can be generated with :py:mod:`com1DFA` using a parameter variation, different release-, entrainment- or resistance scenarios.